marca116/IFT6759/README.md

 7_query_unique_entities_info.py : Go through all the entities in qald_unique_entities.txt and download all of the wikidata object's information (except the claims).
 Save each in json format in the qald_unique_entities_info folder.

 8_add_properties_and_relations_to_entities.py : Go through all the entities in the qald_unique_entities_info folder and download all of their properties and relations (properties and relations (claims) directly attatched to the entities + external relations linking in (only the name of the relation).
 Add all this information to the already existing .json files in the folder.

+9_create_chunks_for_rag : Creates the text qald_articles_chunks.csv which contains the chunked wikipedia articles which are used with RAG.

 ## Query the LLM to answer the dataset's questions: query_llm folder